MarlinFirmware/Marlin/README.md

 *  M503 - print the current settings (from memory not from eeprom)
 *  M540 - Use S[0|1] to enable or disable the stop SD card print on endstop hit (requires ABORT_ON_ENDSTOP_HIT_FEATURE_ENABLED)
 *  M600 - Pause for filament change X[pos] Y[pos] Z[relative lift] E[initial retract] L[later retract distance for removal]
+*  M700 - Level plate script for use with Witbox printer.
+*  M701 - Load filament script for use with Witbox printer.
+*  M702 - Unload filament script for use with Witbox printer.
 *  M907 - Set digital trimpot motor current using axis codes.
 *  M908 - Control digital trimpot directly.
 *  M350 - Set microstepping mode.